warp-contracts/academy/warp-academy-docs/features/evolve.md

 Please note, that we need to pass `true` as the second argument if we want to bundle the interaction using **Warp Sequencer**.

-Evolved contract source is then referred instead of the original contract source when performing any interactions after the `evolve` interaction.
+Evolved contract source is then referred to instead of the original contract source when performing any interactions after the `evolve` interaction.
 The state is evaluated based on all contract sources linked to the contract.
-There is no limitation for number of evolved contract sources associated to one contract.
+There is no limitation for the number of evolved contract sources associated with one contract.

 ### Conclusion